h-milz/wireless-gk/doc/Progress.md

 # Progress

+2025-01-26

+ * comprehensive simulation of the influence of interpolation.
+Please see the tools/interp.c and the tools/fft*.py files for clues.
+In a nutshell: even with a short interpolation over just 3 samples the effect of discontinuities on the spectrum can efficiently be mitigated.
+So that's the way to go.
+Implementation and live testing is next.
+Finding the sweet spot that also satisfies latency expectations.

 2025-01-25

  * changing the ring buffer architecture to insert incoming UDP packets by sequence number (i.e., send time) instead of arrival time.
 This should help a continuous packet flow.